Believe Me: The Abduction of Lisa McVey: Plot

 Pinkerton and Lisa grow closer over time.
 She also confides in him about what is happening at home, and Morris is later arrested for child abuse.
 Pinkerton removes Lisa from Diane's home and puts her in protective housing for young adults.
 Over the next few days, Lisa takes Pinkerton through her ordeal, starting in the parking lot where she was abducted, and recalls the turns that she remembers Bobby making on the drive to his apartment.
 Not long after, she discovers the tree at which she was left, and the police set up a two-mile radius search.

 Pinkerton's deputy searches the area and spots a car that is similar to the one Lisa described Bobby driving.
 He manages to take a photograph of Bobby, which allows a positive identification of him by Lisa.
 Forensics later search his apartment and find all of the forensic evidence that Lisa left behind.
 On November 16, 1984, Bobby is arrested outside a movie theater.
 Lisa is applauded for her bravery and her help with the case.

 Pinkerton offers Lisa a place at his house but she politely declines and goes to live with Aunt Carol and Uncle Jim.
 She tells Pinkerton that he has not seen the last of her, and both share an emotional goodbye before she drives away.

-A postscript revealed that Lisa lived happily with Aunt Carol, Uncle Jim, and Lorrie for many years.
+A postscript revealed that Lisa lived happily with Aunt Carol, Uncle Jim, and their daughter Lorrie for many years.
 Pinkerton remains friends with Lisa to this day.
-As it shows the real-life Lisa near the same tree before she drives off, the postscript continues by stating that Lisa became a deputy sergeant in Sex Crimes and works to protect young people from situations similar to hers.
+As it shows the real-life Lisa near the same tree before she drives off, the postscript continues by stating that Lisa became a deputy sergeant in sex crimes and works to protect young people from situations similar to hers.
 Bobby Joe Long remains on death row.
 A later airing of the film adds that he was eventually executed in prison by lethal injection in 2019.